dinesh-thiyagarajan/Target-Case-Study/README.md

 ## Version History

-* 1
-    * Initial Release
+* 1 Initial Release

 ## Acknowledgments
- * Icon used for No Signal is from Flat Icon.
+ * Icon used for No Signal is from http://flaticon.com